Ethical Rules Applicable to Editorial Board Members

 Proposals that do not present the formal criteria of an academic article may be rejected by the editorial board without an evaluation report being supplied.

 When reaching a decision, the editorial board considers legal requirements in terms of defamation, copyright violation, and plagiarism.

 Conflict of Interest

-Editorial board members and reviewers must recuse themselves if there is a conflict of interest with an author or with the content of the manuscript to be reviewed.
+Editorial board members must recuse themselves if there is a conflict of interest with an author or with the content of the manuscript to be reviewed.

 Manuscripts are evaluated on their intellectual and scientific content without distinctions based on the author’s ethnicity, gender, sexual orientation, religious beliefs, nationality, university affiliation, or political views.

 Manuscripts received for review are treated confidentially.
 No information about a manuscript submitted to the journal may be disclosed to anyone other than the author, potential reviewers, and if needed the publisher.